Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 # Devstia Personal Web
-Devstia Personal Web is a native destop application that bootstaps a private, powerful, web server stack and control panel that runs locally on your Mac or Windows PC.
+Devstia Personal Web is a native destop application that bootstaps a private, powerful, web server stack and localhost control panel that runs locally on your Mac or Windows PC.

 ## Requirements
 By default, the application will reproduce a web server stack utilizing a 2 core system with 2 gigabytes of system RAM.
-It is therefore recommended that your personal computer should have these specifications as an absolute minimum.
-For Windows PC users, the minimum operating system version is Windows 8 and hardware should be an Intel compatible CPI with Hyper-V support.
-Apple Macintosh users should take care to install the correct application binary that matches their physical hardware architecture; both macOS for Intel or macOS for Apple Silicon (M1 or better) are supported.
+It is therefore recommended that your personal computer hardware should have these specifications as an absolute minimum.
+For Windows PC users, the minimum operating system version is Windows 8 and hardware should be an Intel compatible CPU with Hyper-V support.
+Apple Macintosh users should take care to install the correct application binary that matches their physical hardware architecture; both macOS for Intel or macOS for Apple Silicon (M1 or newer) are supported.

 |                      | Minimum                                 | Recommended      |
 | -------------------- | --------------------------------------- | ---------------- |